Soil Builder Seed Mix

 Mycorrhizal fungi are beneficial allies with plant roots, linking them to the needed nutrients that are out of reach of the fine roots.
 Mycorrhizae can extend the reach of the roots into the soil by several hundred times!

-We’ve included a beneficial mycorrhizal inoculant to the seed mix, greatly increasing the effectiveness of the cover crops.
+Once your soil has started to improve, the mycorrhizal fungi will automatically move in – you don't have to do anything except build a suitable environment for them and they will come.
 The strong root growth increases the population of beneficial mycorrhizae several times over, which you’ll see in increased plant vigor, health, production and pest and disease resistance.

 Plant from early spring to mid fall, clipping the mature flower heads to prevent re-seeding.
 Mow or cut stalks about an inch above the soil a month before planting other crops to allow the mulch time to decompose.
 If over-wintered, cut or mow any remaining stalks in early spring.